Empowering Voters

 If possible, register in advance at your town or city clerk’s office, up to 6-13 days before an election (this 6-13 days period when no registrations are accepted will vary depending on specific elections–check with town/city clerk’s office).

 NH law allows voters to register on election day, at their own polling place.
 Be aware this will take extra time at the polls.
 Bring documents to prove identity, age, citizenship, and where you live to speed up the process.
-NOTE: Effective Jan.
-1, 2023, per SB418 passed last year, anyone registering at the polls on election day for the first time in New Hampshire MUST show a photo ID.
-If they don’t have one, they will be allowed to cast a provisional ballot only.
+NOTE: Effective in 2025, per HB 1569 passed last year, anyone registering in advance or at the polls on election day for the first time in New Hampshire MUST show a photo ID and papers to prove citizenship and where you live.
 Ask for more information from the registrars if this applies to you.

 If you wish to run for public office, you must be a registered voter in that party before the filing period opens.